Mohak2000/File-encryption-decryption-using-AES/README.md

 # File-encryption-decryption-using-AES
-File encryption/decryption using AES using Python and Tkinter Python code Tkinter used for front-end
+File encryption/decryption using AES using Python Tkinter used for front-end

 Features :-
 1.Used for encryption / decryption for any type of file (.pdf,.jpg,.png,.txt)